Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular

 There exists an identity between the Walsh transforms of the (first-order) derivatives of a binary bent function and of its dual, which has initially been given in \cite[Lemma~2]{Ca99} and has interesting consequences, as reported in \cite[(6.3)~and~(6.4)]{Ca20}.
-In the following theorem, we generalize this result and its consequences to the $p$-ary case.
+In the following theorem, we generalize this result and its consequences to the $p$-ary weakly regular bent functions.
 As far as we know, this rather natural generalization has never been given in the literature.

-\begin{theorem} For any odd prime $p$, any $p$-ary weakly regular bent function $f: \fpn\to \fp$, and any $c\in\fpn$, the Walsh transform of the first-order derivative of $f$ in the direction of $c$ takes on only real values and for any $b\in\fpn$
+\begin{theorem} For a prime $p$, take a $p$-ary weakly regular bent function $f:\fpn\mapsto\fp$.
+For any $c\in\fpn$, the Walsh transform of the first-order derivative of $f$ in the direction of $c$ takes on only real values and for any $b\in\fpn$,